xarray-contrib/xarray.dev/src/posts/flox-smart/index.md

 One way to preserve context may be be to have Xarray's new Grouper objects report ["preferred chunks"](https://github.com/pydata/xarray/blob/main/design_notes/grouper_objects.md#the-preferred_chunks-method-) for a particular grouping.
 This would allow a downstream system like `flox` or `cubed` or `dask-expr` to take this in to account later (or even earlier!) in the pipeline.
 That is an experiment for another day.

+The improvements described here are strongly dependent on the details of the grouping variable, the chunksize, and even dask's scheduler.
+In fact, writing this post prompted the discovery of a bug in dask's scheduler that should substantially improve the "map-reduce" case.
+In parallel, there's been work around improving shuffling along dask arrays.
+Clearly the last word on the GroupBy problem has not been said!